ngo-lap/Thermal_Generator/README.md

 ## Who is it for?

-This project is created based on the need for a realistic and robust tool for feasibility analysis of energy portfolios involving coal-fired and gas-fired power generators participating in day-ahead markets.
+This project is created based on the need for a realistic and robust tool for feasibility analyses of energy portfolios involving coal-fired and gas-fired power generators participating in day-ahead markets.
 These analyses are a crucial part of the energy project management coursework in the Master Program -
 Energy Environment: Science Technology and Management ([STEEM](https://portail.polytechnique.edu/graduatedegree/master/steem/program-structure)) at Ecole Polytechnique.